-F. Congestion Revenue Rights (CRR) and Long Term CRR (LTCRR)

-1. Inquired with the utility and inspected evidence to determine whether it consulted with ED and its PRG regarding its annual CRR nominations prior to submitting those nominations and participating in the CAISO's CRR nomination process.

-2. Inquired with the utility and inspected evidence to determine whether it consulted with ED and its PRG regarding any CRRs having a term greater than one calendar quarter prior to execution of such CRR.
+- F. Congestion Revenue Rights (CRR) and Long Term CRR (LTCRR) - 1.
+Inquired with the utility and inspected evidence to determine whether it consulted with ED and its PRG regarding its annual CRR nominations prior to submitting those nominations and participating in the CAISO's CRR nomination process. - Finding: We found no exceptions as a result of this procedure. - 2.
+Inquired with the utility and inspected evidence to determine whether it consulted with ED and its PRG regarding any CRRs having a term greater than one calendar quarter prior to execution of such CRR.